What does minimalist eating mean?

 - focus on simple, whole, minimally processed foods

-Here’s the basics of a minimalist food list:
+The basics of minimalist food

 The majority of a minimalist’s diet is composed of core foods that are minimally processed and minimally packaged.
 Most meals are cooked at home.